 What if you can’t get to this phase?

-Well, if you’re struggling to get interviews and hired, maybe you should take a look at your CV.
+Honestly, if you’re struggling to get interviews, maybe you should take a look at your CV.
 We can help with that – submit your CV for a free review.
-You can also get our step-by-step professional CV writing guide here or order it as an ebook.
+You can also get our step-by-step professional CV writing guide here.
+Follow the principles outlined in this book and change your outlook on job search forever.